Communicative Sciences and Disorders (MS)

 1. completing an undergraduate major or post-baccalaureate certificate in CSD within the last 10 years.

-2. taking individual foundational courses at another institution prior to beginning the graduate program at NYU and earning a C or better within the last 10 years.
-Once a student has started the program, they may not take courses at other institutions for transfer credit.
+2. taking individual foundational courses at another accredited institution prior to beginning the graduate program at NYU.
+Course must be for 2 credits or higher and earning a C or better within the last 10 years.
+Courses must be deemed equivalent by CSD faculty (see below).
+Once a student has started the program, they may not take courses at other institutions for transfer credit

 3. taking foundational/prerequisite coursework through the Speech@NYU distance education modality at the start of your Master of Science program at NYU and earning a C or better in each course